edmundhung/remix-guide/README.md

 # remix-guide

-Remix Guide is an interactive list of awesome stuffs about Remix.
+Remix Guide is a platform for sharing everything about Remix.
 It is built with [Remix](https://docs.remix.run) and is deployed to [Cloudflare Workers](https://workers.cloudflare.com/).
 All contents are published to Worker KV and Durable Objects.

 ## Roadmap